Karl Hermann Bitter

 Karl Hermann Bitter (27 February 1813 – 12 September 1885) was a Prussian statesman and writer on music.

 Biography

-He was born at Schwedt, Province of Brandenburg, and studied law and cameralistics at Berlin and Bonn.
+Bitter was born at Schwedt, Province of Brandenburg, and studied law and cameralistics at Berlin and Bonn.
 He served as the plenipotentiary of Prussia on the Danube Commission from 1856 to 1860, was prefect of the Department of Vosges during the Franco-Prussian War.